 Dictator A arrives in power and wants to keep it.
 As such, he needs to buy some guns for his army which will enable him to make bank at the same time.

-Dictator A contacts someone like Bernard (actually, Bernard already offered his services) and exposes his budget and desired guns.
+Dictator A contacts someone like Bernard (actually, Bernard offers his services) and exposes his budget and desired guns.
 Bernard flies back to France and contacts the arms company.

 A deal is made.
 The dictator, I mean, his country, pays the price of the arms plus a 6–15% commission, included in the price of the deal.